-Each year the center focuses on a specific theme, hosting several Working Groups and planning public events that will illuminate its issues: In 2003/2004 the annual theme was Confession, Testimony, Witnessing.
-In May 2004 they hosted a three-day interdisciplinary conference: Religious Witness: the Intimate, the Everyday, and the World.
+For 2003-2004, the annual theme was Confession, Testimony, Witnessing.
+In May 2004 we hosted a three-day interdisciplinary conference: “Religious Witness: the Intimate, the Everyday, and the World”.

-For 2005–2006, as they started the year themed Religion, Media, and Body Politics, they were faced with the disastrous human response to the disaster of Hurricane Katrina.
-They immediately began planning a May 2006 conference called Body Counts/Bodies Count.
+For 2005–2006, as we started the year themed Religion, Media, and Body Politics, we were faced with the disastrous human response to the disaster of Hurricane Katrina.
+We immediately began planning a May 2006 conference called “Body Counts/Bodies Count”.

 For 2006–2007, the theme was Secularization, Media and the Globalization of Religion.
 We explored various media through which challenges to secularism have been mounted, pursued, and performed, and how they acquired social weight.